 Some other contact tests include a corneal thickness test (pachymetry) and an “angle” test (gonioscopy).
 They are absolutely necessary and are included in the “vital signs” of the eye exam.

 Cornea Thickness Test (Pachymetry)

 Pachymetry painlessly measures the thickness of the cornea with a small probe after the eye is numbed with an eye drop.
 A thin cornea may contribute to artificially low eye pressure readings, and a thick cornea may contribute to pressure readings that are higher than they actually are.
+It is also known that thin corneas are a risk factor for glaucoma.
 The cornea thickness measurement provides crucial information for your doctor to tailor your treatment.

 Angle Test (Gonioscopy)

 Gonioscopy is another test performed by your doctor with a hand held goniolens.
 Some doctors refer to the lens as an “exam contact lens.”
 The doctor will barely touch the gonioscopy lens to the numbed cornea.
 The procedure is simple, quick, and does not hurt.
 It is similar to using mirrors in a periscope to see areas that are not otherwise visible to the naked eye.
 Once the gonioscopy lens is in contact with the cornea, it will allow the eye doctor to see the “angle.”
 The “angle” is the area where the cornea (the clear part in the front of the eye) meets the iris (the colored part of the eye).
 The “angle” is also where the trabecular meshwork is located.
 Under normal circumstances, the majority of the fluid that is created inside the eye must exit the eye by passing through the trabecular meshwork.
 If the trabecular meshwork is visible on gonioscopic examination, doctors call this an “open” angle.
 If the trabecular meshwork is blocked by scar tissue or the iris, it is called a “closed” angle.